isogeo/doc-admin/Help/en/features/csw_client/csw_harvest.md

 Comments:

 * CSW harvesting follows the same operating rules as XML ISO 19139 import described in the chapter "Importing existing metadata";
-* The XML ISO 19139 available in the record's "Resources" tab is identical to the original (even if it is invalid).
+* The XML ISO 19139 available in the record&apos;s "Resources" tab is identical to the original (even if it is invalid).